 We hear that people who opt for extended warranties enjoy great peace of mind in the eventually that something goes wrong with the kit.

 Now that you've completed our battery storage masterclass, you should be in a much better position to make the right choice for your system.
-We cover more about other system aspects in other articles, but if you have any questions in the meantime, check out our FAQ Page or drop us an email via email@example.com.
+We cover more about other system aspects in other articles, but if you have any questions in the meantime, check out our Guru FAQS or drop us an email via email@example.com.